 Schubert & Salzer Control Systems GmbH

-Schubert & Salzer Maschinenfabrik AG is re-branded Rieter Ingolstadt Spinnereimaschinenbau AG.
-The Schubert & Salzer name is retained for the for the castings and fittings companies
+Schubert & Salzer Maschinenfabrik AG is renamed Rieter Ingolstadt Spinnereimaschinenbau AG.
+The Schubert & Salzer name is retained for the for the castings and valve companies.

 Acquisition of Feingusswerke Lobenstein GmbH, Thuringia

 Acquisition of the GISAG AG spheroidal cast iron foundry in Leipzig

 The foundation stone for the new foundry building in Leipzig is laid.
 Investment of approximately € 75 million for the new construction of buildings and the largest European flasked moulding plant (Heinrich-Wagner-Sinto moulding plant).